pingali/pyAadhaarAuth/README.md

   2. Test with https connection (whenever it is available)
   3. Performance evaluation/statistics

   Medium term:
+  1. Language support
+  2. ASA/AUA split operation model
-  1. Use the objectified xml to populate internal state
+  3. Use the objectified xml to populate internal state
-  2. Look through the spec for validation rules beyond what the
+  4. Look through the spec for validation rules beyond what the
      XSD is providing (e.g., sanity checks)
-  3. Explore browser and mobile phone support
+  5. Explore browser and mobile phone support

 Thanks
 ------